 |Open access journals desirable, but often very expensive||All journals are open access and very cost-effective||Dramatic reduction of costs to access research output ad higher impact of research content|

 Data scientist, expert in Evolutionary Algorithms, Optimization and Machine Learning.
-Previously Portent.IO, European Space Agency and Honda Research
+CTO at Exogene.
+Previously Portent.IO, European Space Agency, Honda Research, Vodafone, Black Swan Data.

 Physicist, Head of Complex Multilayer Network Group at Fondazione Bruno Kessler (Trento).
 Associate Editor for the Journal of Complex Networks and for Complexity.
 Expert in Complex Systems, Emergent Behaviour and Information Theory